 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-HIGH_CARD_SIMULATION is available in a C version and a C++ version and a FORTRAN90 version and a FORTRAN77 version and a MATLAB version.
+high_card_simulation is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-BROWNIAN_MOTION_SIMULATION, a C program which simulates Brownian motion in an M-dimensional region.
+BROWNIAN_MOTION_SIMULATION, a C code which simulates Brownian motion in an M-dimensional region.

-DUEL_SIMULATION, a C program which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.
+DUEL_SIMULATION, a C code which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.

-FAIR_DICE_SIMULATION, a C program which simulates N tosses of 2 dice, making a histogram of the results.
+FAIR_DICE_SIMULATION, a C code which simulates N tosses of 2 dice, making a histogram of the results.

-GNUPLOT, C programs which illustrate how a program can write data and command files so that gnuplot can create plots of the program results.
+gnuplot_test, C codes which illustrate how a program can write data and command files so that gnuplot can create plots of the program results.

-POISSON_SIMULATION, a C library which simulates a Poisson process in which events randomly occur with an average waiting time of Lambda.
+POISSON_SIMULATION, a C code which simulates a Poisson process in which events randomly occur with an average waiting time of Lambda.

-SNAKES_AND_LADDERS, C programs which simulate the game of Snakes and Ladders.
+SNAKES_AND_LADDERS, C codes which simulate the game of Snakes and Ladders.

-STRING_SIMULATION, a C program which simulates the behavior of a vibrating string by solving the corresponding initial boundary value problem (IBVP), creating files that can be displayed by gnuplot.
+STRING_SIMULATION, a C code which simulates the behavior of a vibrating string by solving the corresponding initial boundary value problem (IBVP), creating files that can be displayed by gnuplot.

-THREE_BODY_SIMULATION, a C program which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.
+THREE_BODY_SIMULATION, a C code which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.